motomedialab/cookie-consent/README.md

         functionality: {
             // title of the cookie group (optional, will be auto calculated by default)
             title: 'Functionality Cookies',
-            // whether the preference is essential and cannot be turned off (optional)
+            // whether the preference is essential and cannot be turned off (optional, false by default)
             essential: true,
             // a description of what this block is for
             description: 'There are some cookies that we have to include in order for certain web pages to function.
 For this reason, they do not require your consent.',